freeCodeCamp/guide/src/pages/designer-tools/illustrator/index.md

 ## Illustrator

-Illustrator is an Adobe Software that is specialise in creating vector graphics.
-Vector graphics includes logos, flat icons, 2D illustration, 3D illustrations, isometric illustrations, charts, infographics, t-shirts, business cards, stationeries, envelopes, packaging designand so on.
-Besides vector graphics, it can do more than that it just depends on the user's imagination.
+Illustrator is an Adobe program for creating and editing vector graphics.
+It's a versatile tool used by graphic designers and illustrators for 2D illustration, layout design, tracing, and typography.
+It is a leading software for designers, primarily due to its versatile functions and availability.

 #### More Information